DanielLiamAnderson/Packaide/README.md

 mkdir -p build/Debug && cd build/Debug
 cmake -DCMAKE_BUILD_TYPE="Debug" ../..
 ```

-On Linux and MacOS, this should be sufficient.
-If you are working on Windows and you installed CGAL via Conda, it might not be located automatically
-by CMake, so you may need to tell CMake where to find it via the flag `-DCMAKE_PREFIX_PATH="$CONDA/Library"`.
-You should also make sure
-that `$CONDA/Library/bin` is on your system PATH, or you are running inside an activated Conda environment.
-This assumes you have set the `CONDA`
-environment variable to point to your Conda installation, as suggested earlier.

 With the build configured, you can then compile the library by writing